 - Polymethylmethacrylate beads (PMMA microspheres): PMMA is a non-biodegradable, biocompatible, man-made polymer.
 This material is used in other medical devices, such as bone cement and intraocular lenses.
 PMMA beads are tiny, round, smooth particles that are not absorbed by the body.
-For wrinkle filling, PMMA beads are suspended in a gel-like solution that contains cow (bovine) collagen and injected into the wrinkle.
+For dermal filling, PMMA beads are suspended in a gel-like solution that contains cow (bovine) collagen and injected into the face.

-The absorbable (temporary) injectable wrinkle fillers are FDA approved for the correction of moderate to severe facial wrinkles and skin folds, such as nasolabial folds.
+The injectable dermal fillers made from absorbable (temporary) material are FDA approved for the correction of moderate to severe facial wrinkles and skin folds, such as nasolabial folds.
 Nasolabial folds are the wrinkles on the sides of your mouth that extend towards the nose.
 They are commonly referred to as "smile lines" or "marionette lines."

-The non-absorbable (permanent) injectable wrinkle filler is FDA approved ONLY for the correction of nasolabial folds.
+The injectable wrinkle filler made from non-absorbable (permanent) material is FDA approved ONLY for the correction of nasolabial folds.

-As in any medical procedure, there are risks involved with the use of injectable wrinkle fillers.
+As in any medical procedure, there are risks involved with the use of injectable dermal fillers.
 That is why it is important for you to understand their limits and possible risks.

-Most side effects associated with wrinkle fillers happen shortly after injection and most go away after several days.
+Most side effects associated with dermal fillers happen shortly after injection and most go away in less than two weeks.

 In some cases the side effects may appear weeks, months or years after injection.

-Any injectable wrinkle filler could cause long-term side effects, permanent side effects, or both.
+Any injectable dermal filler could cause long-term side effects, permanent side effects, or both.

 Common side effects include: